llimllib/limbo/README.md

 3. [Create a bot user](https://my.slack.com/services/new/bot) if you don't have one yet, and copy the API Token
 4. export SLACK_TOKEN="your-api-token"
 5. make run (or make repl for local testing)
-6. Invite Slask into any channels you want it in, or just message it in #general.
+6. Invite Limbo into any channels you want it in, or just message it in #general.
 Try typing `!gif dubstep cat` to test it out

 ![kitten mittens](http://i.imgur.com/xhmD6QO.png)